 Brenda Vongova currently serves in the Office of the United Nations Secretary-General, H.E.
 Mr Antonio Guterres.
 Prior to this post, she served in the Office of the former United Nations Secretary-General, H.E.
 Mr. BAN Ki-moon.
 Her expertise in handling political briefing materials was honed during her previous service in the Office of the UN Under-Secretary-General for Political Affairs, Mr. Jeffrey Feltman, who oversaw the UN’s diplomatic efforts to prevent and mitigate conflicts worldwide.
-Between 2008 to 2010, she served the in the cabinets of several President of the United Nations General Assemblies.
+Between 2008 to 2010, she served the in the cabinets of several Presidents of the United Nations General Assemblies.
 While pursuing academic studies at Harvard, while also working at the Harvard Business School as a wellness specialist, and writing for both the HL Record of the Harvard Law School and the Harvard Business School’s HARBUS newspapers - Ms. Vongova was invited to join the cabinet of the sixty-second President of the United Nations General Assembly.
 From there, she continued on to serve in the cabinets of the sixty-third and sixty-fourth Presidents of the United Nations General Assembly – serving in three cabinets of the Presidents of the United Nations General Assembly between 2008 and 2010.
 In 2016, she was awarded a Masters degree in Diplomacy and International Relations.